 Linux Mint is considered one of the best distributions for new Linux users.
-Its flagship Cinnamon DE is one of the most popular desktop environment giving your system a look and feel of classic Window-styled desktop.
+Its flagship Cinnamon DE is one of the most popular desktop environments giving your system the look and feel of a classic Window-styled desktop.

 Installing Linux Mint in VirtualBox